-The plan area is a redwood forest type approximately 1 mile from the coast.
-The timbered portion on the plan area is a closed canopy, fairly open understory, well stocked redwood dominated stand with an estimated 10% herbaceous layer.
-The existing fuel condition within the plan area includes both vertical and horizontal continuity of live fuels.
+The assessment area is a redwood forest type approximately 1 mile from the coast.
+The timbered portion on the assessment area is a closed canopy, fairly open understory, well stocked redwood dominated stand with an estimated 10% herbaceous layer.
+There is also ingrowth of all species present, creating an understory of small diameter trees and brush that has grown in since the last harvests.
+Because the area 300' outside of the THP to the west generally has not received any vegetation or fuel treatments, there is a larger accumulation of both horizontal and vertical fuels in this area.
+The existing fuel condition within the plan area includes both vertical and horizontal continuity of live fuels, with few small snags or dead vegetation.
+There are larger snags throughout the stand, in a dispersed manner.
 The vegetative community and the stand type, composition and density are presented in Section III of the plan.
-Also contained within the Section III Project Description is regional information (i.e., topography, aspect, climate regime) which provide background and insight for the assessment of wildfire risk.
+Also contained within Section III Project Description is regional information (i.e., topography, aspect, climate regime) which provide background and insight for the assessment of wildfire risk.
+The probable future fuel conditions are expected to be much less than the pre-harvest stands, especially within the first 10 years after harvest.
+Ingrowth will inevitably occur with time, however the proposed operations will reduce excessive ingrowth now compared to a noharvest alternative which would only build more fuels, and the maintenance of canopy throughout the stand using Single-Tree Selection will keep brush species down during the regrowth period through shading out and competition, compared to a more intensive harvest, and the canopies of the residual codominant and dominant trees will have the opportunity to fill in the upper canopy through thinning and selection.